riquewill1977/osticket-prereqs/README.md

 Let's begin with creating a resource group in microsoft azure.
 This will act as a logical container that will hold related azure resources like network security groups and virtual networks.

-Create a resource group via the web portal: a.)
-Navigate to service <b>Resource groups<b>. b.)
-Click Add to create a new resource group. c.)
+Create a resource group via the web portal:
+i.
+Navigate to service <b>Resource groups<b>.
+ii.
+Click Add to create a new resource group. iii.
 Configure the values in this screen, as in the example figure below:
 Figure 1.
 Creating a Resource Group
 ![creating resource group](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/410f6b8c-b985-4b8b-b8de-593fa24740f1)
 d.)
 Name your Resource Group.
 I'm using "RG-osTicket"